Effects of quintessence on scattering and absorption sections of black holes: Black holes surrounded by quintessence

 \subsection{Black holes with $\omega=-2/3$}

 We will focus on the particular case of $\omega= -2/3$.
-The Schw BH-$\omega$ has two horizons for $8c<1$ (also see \cite{Fernando:2012ue}), but in the cases of RN BH-$\omega$ and Bar BH-$\omega$ can have three or two horizons.
-As our intention is to compare the different black holes, then we approach the condition extrema.
+The Schw BH-$\omega$ has two horizons for $8c<1$ (also see \citep{Fer12}), but the cases of RN BH-$\omega$ and Bardeen BH-$\omega$ can have three or two horizons.
+As our intention is to compare the different black holes, then we approach to the extremal condition.